 Repeated substance use can cause the human body to develop a dependency on the drug of use.
 Once dependency is established, the drug’s craving can become a powerful negative force in an individual’s life and cause serious physical and mental health consequences.

-How Do I Know If I Have a Substance Use Disorder That Requires Detox Treatment?
+How Do I Know If I Have a Drug and Alcohol Use Disorder That Requires Detox Treatment?